SIGN UP FOR LEAP'S MONTHLY NEWSLETTER

 But there is a thriving gardening community in Roanoke.
 Here are a few ways to connect with other gardeners and resources who may be able to help.

 1) Join the Roanoke Foodshed Network’s Roanoke Gardeners Feed.
-This is a new online community filled with resources and gardeners.
+This is an online community filled with resources and gardeners.
 You can ask your questions to this gardening community, as well as connect with other local community garden leaders.

 - Roanoke Master Gardeners